Dips made with cream cheese is about making tasty, healthy sauces to go on salads and crackers.

 So, follow our modified Banting diet, making sure that it's rich in greens too, and you can have your dips made with cream cheese on low GI bread and eat it!

 And secondly, enjoying a low inflammatory diet makes patients respond so much better to chiropractic treatment.
-That means keeping off the polyunsaturate oils and making sure you have this anti inflammatory omega 3 regularly in the diet.
+That means keeping off the polyunsaturate oils and making sure you have this anti inflammatory omega 3 regularly in your food.